Redirects in Plesk - Windows Shared

 - Go to the Websites & Domains tab.

-- Click the [Change] link next to the Hosting type field.
+- On the Hosting Settings page, click the [Change] link next to the Hosting type field, then select Forwarding from the dropdown.

-- In the Destination address box, type the Internet address to which you want to redirect visitors.
+- Destination address: Type the URL to which you want to redirect visitors.

 - Click OK.